Are you interested in an Equis Financial review?

 If you show a basic level of gumption and motivation, odds are extremely high an insurance recruiter hires you.

 As the old insurance sales recruiting joke goes…

 “If you have a pulse, you’re hired!”

 It means nearly every person is a prospect Equis Financial recruiters target.

 Unless you have a criminal background, or can’t get your insurance license, odds are Equis will recruit you.

 If you’re curious to learn more about what to expect in an Equis insurance job interview, go here for more information.

 Step 1: Contracting

-After joining Equis, your job is to complete insurance carrier contracting and sign Equis’s organization contract.
+After joining Equis Financial, your job is to complete insurance carrier contracting and sign Equis’s organization contract.